 What is landed cost?

-This list of components that are needed to determine include the original cost of the item, inspection charges, all brokerage and logistics fees, complete shipping costs, customs duties, tariffs, taxes, insurance, currency conversion, crating costs, and handling fees.
+This list of components that are needed to determine include the original cost of the item, inspection charges, all brokerage and logistics fees, complete shipping costs, customs duties, tariffs, taxes, insurance, currency conversion, crating costs, bank charge and handling fees.

 You can check through a chart below, and take it as your calculation formula.

 Of course you can choose DDP (shipping via courier is DAP).
 In this case, you don’t need to do any calculation by yourself.
 But obviously, a considerable amount of money will slip away easily.
-Besides, almost none suppliers are willing to quote the DDP price, which can not be determined at the beginning for most cases.
+Besides, almost none suppliers are not able to quote the DDP price, which can not be determined at the beginning for most cases.

 That’s why most importers will choose FOB, which means, let the supplier handle the internal transport to the nearer port or airport, and prepare customs documents for exporting, also bear the local charges.